Crimson Gold Apples

 Inventory, 13 lbs : 0

-Crimson Gold apples are available during fall and winter months.
+Crimson Gold apples are available in the late fall through winter.

 Restaurants currently purchasing this product as an ingredient for their menu.